lockss/lockss-rtd-portal/docs/migration/configuring2.rst

             *  :guilabel:`LCAP protocol port`

-            corresponding to section 4.4 (:ref:`lockss-manual:Network Settings`) of the LOCKSS 2.0-beta1 System Manual.
+            corresponding to section 4.4 (:ref:`lockss-manual:Network Settings`) of the :doc:`lockss-manual:index`.

          b.
 You will receive the following prompt: